kelloggm/checkerframework-gradle-plugin/README.md

 is applied.

 In most projects with subprojects, the top-level project is not a Java project.
-You should not configure such a non-Java block.
+You should not configure such a non-Java project.
 Instead, move all Checker Framework configuration (the `checkerFramework` block and any `dependencies`) into a `subprojects` block.
 For example: